 Kunga is a small eatery decorated with Tibetan Scrolls and Thangkas.
 They are outrageously popular for serving authentic Tibetan.
 The momos are to die for.
-Order meat pies, shya phaley, Gyathuk, thenthuk, thukpa, fried Wai Wai (instant noodles) and butter tea (only in the morning).
+Order meat pies, shya phaley, Gyathuk, thenthuk, thukpa, fried Wai Wai (instant noodles), and butter tea (only in the morning).
 They will only leave your taste buds wanting more.
 It is situated on Gandhi Road, just at the taxi stand.
 You will be more than full and will end up spending only Rs.300-Rs.400 for 2.

 Sonam’s Kitchen started as a tiny eatery with extremely limited space for many people to squeeze in and dine at the same time.
 However, their popularity increased over time because of the quality and taste of their food, especially breakfast.
 They have a new extension too.
 It’s hard to find hash browns and pancakes which taste as good as theirs.
 They are great with eggs too.
 If you are not there for breakfast, order some fresh pasta.
 You will end up paying Rs.
 400 for 2.
 Some of these little eateries in Darjeeling are actually remarkable.

 Located near the Ropeway Station, is this cute contemporary café with a wide variety of food.
 It has an open space to just sit and chill and keep staring at the gorgeous Kanchenjunga and sip some warm tea or coffee.
 Well, SuzAm’s Café serves some amazing heart-winning coffee even in the land of teas.
 Order burgers and waffles.
 Their chocolate desserts have a drooling effect on people.
 If you are visiting in a gang, spend some time there with great food and a great view.
 Play Uno.
-The ambience is worth a visit even after sundown because the rooftop is beautifully decorated with fairy lights and there’s soothing music too.
+The ambiance is worth a visit even after sundown because the rooftop is beautifully decorated with fairy lights and there’s soothing music too.

 Some of the hotels also serve amazing food in their restaurants.
 ‘Shangri-La’, an age-old colonial boutique hotel, ‘Ara’ by Bellevue, ‘The Park’ and ‘Maple’ at the Ramada are such examples.